Taylor Swift testifies that groping was 'horrifying and shocking'

 - The pop star alleges a former radio host groped her in June 2013

-Denver (CNN)Pop star Taylor Swift delivered firm, even snarky testimony in a civil trial on Thursday in describing a "horrifying and shocking" June 2013 incident when a former radio DJ intentionally groped her.
+Denver (CNN)Pop star Taylor Swift delivered firm, even snarky testimony in a civil trial on Thursday in describing a "horrifying and shocking" June 2013 incident when a former radio DJ allegedly groped her.

 "What Mr. Mueller did was very intentional," Swift said as she answered questions from Gabriel McFarland, an attorney for David Mueller, the former radio host.